Nikisha1998/Data-explorer-with-natural-commands/README.md

 # Demo

-A demo video (demo/demo.mp4) is included in the repository or available at <link> (to be updated after upload).
+A demo video (demo/demo.mp4) is included in the repository or available at <https://drive.google.com/file/d/166U9IX5g2uTiQFyKMZu8VkT4KAmU-vkQ/view?usp=sharing>.